FGM/twigdemo/README.md

   * customize your template in `templates/index.html.twig`.
   * make new variables available to your template by defining them in the `config/vars.php`.

+You do not need to restart the PHP server when you define new variables or modify the template.